-He published over 150 papers in first-tier academic journals and another 370 publications in the form of reports and contributions to books, proceedings and specialized press.
-He is editor/author of ten academic books.
+He published over 160 papers in first-tier academic journals and another 400 publications in the form of reports and contributions to books, proceedings and specialized press.
+His work is widely cited (over 19,000 citations in Google scholar and an H-index of 69).
+In the September 2022 edition of Elsevier’s science-wide author databases of standardized citation indicators by John Ioannidis (Stanford University), he ranks no. 21 in the world in the primary research field of “Logistics and Transportation” (best ranked Belgian scholar) and no. 1 in the world in the sub-field of maritime economics.
+He is editor/author of twelve academic books.
 He was a speaker, moderator or panellist at over 400 international academic and business conferences held across the world, many of them hosted by leading organizations.
-Throughout his career, he received 12 prestigious international awards for his research and achievements in the field.
-Theo Notteboom was supervisor of 8 successfully defended PhDs in the field of port and maritime economics.
-He was an invited jury member at 25 PhD viva held in universities in Hong Kong, mainland China, Australia, Canada, Sweden, the UK, Latvia, Greece, France, the Netherlands and Belgium.
+Throughout his career, he received 13 prestigious international awards for his research and achievements in the field.
 Theo Notteboom acts a rapporteur/expert to leading organizations and corporations in the field and has been involved as promoter or co-promoter in more than 100 academic research programs and (boardroom) consultancy studies on the port and maritime industry and logistics topics commissioned by organizations and numerous private companies and government departments in Europe, Africa and Asia.

 - NOTTEBOOM T., PALLIS A.A., RODRIGUE J-P., 2021, Disruptions and Resilience in Container Shipping, Ports and Supply chains: The COVID-19 pandemic vs. the 2008-2009 Financial Crisis, Maritime Economics and Logistics, 23(2), 179–210 http://doi.org/10.1057/s41278-020-00180-5.